Manual

 Symmetry: Pn or Pn2 (n=1,2,3,4,5,6): P1 Specify the symmetry to enforce on the particle.

-Reset (unfix) all atoms [ Y / N ]: No If ‘Y’, thephases indicesallowed for the atoms in the pdb file are set to.
+Reset (unfix) all atoms [Y/N]: No If ‘Y’, the phase indices allowed for the atoms in the pdb file are set to.

-Preference for non-solvent contacts: 0.3 With a value of 0.0, the phase of the atom (solvent or protein) does not influence thelooseness penalty weight.
-When this value is increased, non-solvent contacts are prefered, through the calculation of thelooseness penalty weight.
+Preference for non-solvent contacts: 0.3 With a value of 0.0, the phase of the atom (solvent or protein) does not influence the looseness penalty weight.
+When this value is increased, non-solvent contacts are preferred, through the calculation of the looseness penalty weight.
 If unsure, use the default value.

 Looseness penalty weight: 50 How much the Looseness Penalty shall influence the acceptance or rejection of phase changes.
 A value of 0.0 disables the penalty.
 If unsure, use the default value.
 If unlike smooth surfaces, sharp edges are observed, try decreasing this penalty weight.